-Also in most dancing games, but especially E舞成名 ("E Dance Famous" in English), where the steps all border each other, you can try "cheesing" a difficult song by repeatedly stepping on all the buttons at once (half right, half left).
+- Also in most dancing games, you can try "cheesing" a difficult song by repeatedly stepping on all the pads at once (half right, half left).
 However, this only helps with passing the song, not getting a good score, and many games penalize excessively early steps by handing out some sort of "bad" rating; for example, stepping too early in DanceDanceRevolution results in a Miss.

 - This technique, especially in the In The Groove community, is known as "bracketing", as most pads tend to have a metal frame around them with, well, brackets.
 But, some dance games, particularly Chinese ones such as E舞成名 ("E Dance Fame" in English), have a completely flat pad, and the steps all border each other.

 - Space Channel 5 Part 2 has a code that allows you to sit back and watch as the game plays for you and gets 100% ratings.
 It's not that easy to get though.
 You have to either find it online or go through the extra reports and save Mr. Blank.

 - Cytus has hold notes.
 In theory, you're supposed to press down on a hold note as the scan line passes over them, then keep it held down until the line finishes crossing over it.
 This would be the case if hold notes actually had timing windows; as long as the note is pressed down for its duration, it doesn't matter if you've been pressing on that spot for the past 10 seconds or so, you will get a Perfect.
 This trick can be abused to make certain charts much easier, such as L2 Ver.B on Hard.